BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Anyone who has ever made anything of importance was disciplined. – Andrew Hendrixson
+ Being spiritual has nothing to do with what you believe and everything to do with your state of consciousness. – Eckhart Tolle